tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 => :set

 > h[:new]
-  Currently, your hash looks like {:old=>:set}. \
+  "Currently, your hash looks like {:old=>:set}. \
   This does not include the key 'new'. \
-  We will set it to a default empty array
+  We will set it to a default empty array"
 => []

 # we still have the old key,